UltimateNova1203/DBD-Ghoul-Detector/README.txt

 DC if you want, you have a short window, so I'd have this tool ready and Task Manager ready to end task if it's going off.
 Make sure to pause capturing outside of lobby countdown/loading screen, as this tool will eat up RAM otherwise as it captures everything your computer does.

+Alternatively, in an admin prompt powershell, you can run `Stop-Process -Name DeadByDaylight-Shipping-Win64` to kill the game.
+You could have this command queued up so when you see the files loaded rapidly, a quick enter will get you out.

 ==============================

 If you get an error similar to "File GhoulDetector.ps1 cannot be loaded.
 The file GhoulDetector.ps1 is not digitally signed."
 You can run the below (without the backtick ` symbols), dragging the GhoulDetector.ps1 file where it says to do it.